 We have all known people who seem to live, as we say, “consciously”.
 That way of life is inspiring; and it is based on the awareness that each moment passes, never to return.

-A few days ago, Tildet and I were watching an old (and humorous and touching) movie from 1941, named “Ball of Fire”, and I could not help thinking, “they are all gone now.”
-All of those wonderful people, acting their parts in the movie and giving us enjoyment nearly 80 years later.
+A few days ago, I was watching an old, humorous, and touching movie from 1941, named “Ball of Fire”, and I could not help thinking, “they are all gone now.”
+All of those wonderful people, acting their parts in the movie and giving us enjoyment, nearly 80 years later.
+I felt grateful, and also felt transiency, the sense that all things pass.

 Healthcare workers in hot zones are living that life of purpose, although they may understandably question, at times, why they must be the ones doing so.

-I know that each of us can and should find our purpose and in that way, inspiration.
-Having a clear purpose, and connection to self and other, takes us beyond the moment, beyond the stress of our own limited problems, and connects us to the larger world of past, present, and future.
-Seize the day, with purpose and inspiration!
+I know that each of us can and should find meaningfulness in life and in that way, find inspiration.
+Having a clear purpose, and connection to self and other takes us beyond the moment, beyond the stress of our own limited problems, and connects us to the larger world of past, present, and future.
+That is: seize the day, with purpose and inspiration!

-Hopefully, all of this is good food for thought.
-Whether it is that for you, or not: please stay well, and… find your purpose and stay inspired.
+All of the above is intended as high-quality food for thought.
+Whether it is that for you, or not: please find your purpose and stay inspired.